 The F9470 operates in two modes: console control and I/O service.
-In the console mode, all communication with the F9445 is controlled by the F9470, which interprets the seven console commands, requests the appropriate information from the F9445, and then outputs it to the operator's terminal.
+In the console mode, all communication with the F9445 is controlled by the F9470, which interprets user commands, requests the appropriate information from the F9445, and then outputs it to the operator's terminal.